abuxton/terraform-tfe-import_organization/README.md

 ## Usage

-Due to nature of Infrastructure of Code, terraform as a declarative language and this modules focus on the import capabilities of the Terraform Cli and language block usage is beyond scope of the README.
-The [./examples](./examples/README.md) folder talks through utilizing this module.
+Due to nature of Infrastructure of Code, terraform as a declarative language and this modules focus on the import capabilities of the Terraform Cli and language block usage is beyond scope of the just the root README.
+The [./examples](./examples/README.md) folder talks through utilizing this module by resource collections.

+The use of this code base is based on convergent runs, and data extraction and injection helpers.
+This is not your normal Terraform runbook.

 **_NOTE:_** Import Blocks are *ONLY* allowed in route declarations or you will encounter the following if you try use this codebase as a module;